 In synthesis, the Smart Working initiative triggered a path of profound cultural changes for Carrefour Italy and Carrefour Spain.

 Technology plays a major role in the improvement of the customer and employee experience.
 For Carrefour, this was really visible during Covid-19.
-The digital transformation of the user experience and the workplace are major pillars within our tech and digital transformation, connecting people, virtual spaces and tools to day-to-day business processes.
+The digital transformation of the user experience and the workplace are major pillars within our tech and retail digital transformation, connecting people, virtual spaces and tools to day-to-day business processes.